 This exclusion leads to and is reinforced by the enactment of exclusionary zoning laws and policies that marginalize low-income households to neighborhoods with few opportunities.
 Moreover, questions remain about which methodological strategies should be used.
 To what extent have past findings about homeownership been the result of methodological considerations such as selection bias?
 Past research on the effects of homeownership has generally failed to account for the self-selectivity of homeowners: People choose whether to buy or rent a home, and it is likely that this choice stems from a set of systematic differences between owners and renters.
 The failure to control for self-selection into homeownership has led to bias in analyses comparing social outcomes for homeowners and renters.

 In our book, A Place Called Home: The Social Dimensions of Homeownership, we address the challenge of selection bias, especially as it relates to the nonfinancial dimensions of homeownership, which are our central focus.
 More narrowly, we examined rigorously the positive social dimensions associated with homeownership.

-Owning a home is associated with a reduced risk of physical health problems.
 We uncovered three individual-level benefits of homeownership.
 First, owning a home is associated with a reduced risk of physical health problems, though financial hardship increases that risk.
 Homeowners experiencing financial hardship are actually at greater risk for physical health problems than their renting counterparts.
 Second, we found that although both low- and moderate-income renters and owners experienced similar levels of financial hardship during the Great Recession, the homeowners reported feeling more satisfied with their financial lives.
 Third, we found that homeownership is linked with positive mental health outcomes through the mediating factor of sense of control.